 It is normal and natural to advocate for your child and we welcome questions from parents; however, we will work directly with your child in exploring situations of concern.
 While it may seem easier in the short run to "solve the problem" for your student when asked, this doesn't always allow for a learning experience on how to manage conflict or advocate for oneself.
 We ask that before you contact us, you ask your son or daughter to get in touch with the appropriate faculty or staff member to start the discussion.
-If he or she doesn't know where to begin, the Interim Dean of Students, Del Rey Honeycutt, in the Student Affairs office in Powell Campus Center (607-871-2132), is always a good starting point.
+If he or she doesn't know where to begin, the Dean of Student Experience in the Student Experience office in Powell Campus Center is always a good starting point.

 In most cases, you will learn about your students' accomplishments, grades, judicial violations, physical health or mental health concerns from them.
 With your student's knowledge and consent on occasion you may hear from a faculty or staff member.
 We encourage you to discuss with your student your expectations for sharing information with you.
-Please feel free to review and ask about the Family Educational Rights and Privacy Act (FERPA) , available online at www.alfred.edu/about/policies/ (see the Academic Regulations section) or http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html.
+Please feel free to review and ask about the Family Educational Rights and Privacy Act (FERPA), available online (see the Academic Regulations section) or Family Educational Rights and Privacy Act (FERPA).

 Family connections are critical to today's college students.
 With our shared goals of student success, Alfred University faculty and staff view parents as partners in preparing students for life after college.

 The Alfred University Student Code of Conduct is the University's guide for the behavioral expectation of students.
 As a code, it details the expectation that students will adhere to, a common set of standards that will actively be promoted within the community.
-In addition the Student Code of Conduct, Alfred University has Student Life Policies and General University Policies, all can be found http://my.alfred.edu/student-policies/.
+In addition the Student Code of Conduct, Alfred University has Student Life Policies and General University.

 The student will be asked to attend a meeting with an Alfred University staff member to go over the student conduct process.
 Depending on the seriousness of the case, if the student accepts responsibility and agrees with the educational sanction(s), the case is settled as an informal resolution conference.
 If the student does not accept responsibility for; the incident, disagrees with the sanction, or is suspected of violating a serious infraction, a formal hearing will be scheduled.
-For more detailed information, please see visit http://my.alfred.edu/student-policies/ or contact the Office of Student Conduct 607-871-2132.
+For more detailed information, please review our student policies or contact the Office of Student Conduct 607-871-2132.

-The Office of the Dean of Students notifies parents of dependent students to the extent that is allowed by the amendments to the Family Educational Rights and Privacy Act of 1974.
+The Office of the Dean of Student Experience notifies parents of dependent students to the extent that is allowed by the amendments to the Family Educational Rights and Privacy Act of 1974.
 This federal act governs the release of educational records.

 - The parents of dependent students who violate Alfred University’s Substance Use and Abuse Policy or Student Code of Conduct which involves alcohol or drugs are notified of the violation.
 The notification will occur once the imposed sanctions are final and the appeal process has been exhausted.
 This also includes when a student is granted "amnesty" for alcohol or drug violation.

-- In a conduct case that involves a serious threat to oneself or the physical or emotional safety of others, the Dean of Students or designee may notify the parents of dependent students.
+- In a conduct case that involves a serious threat to oneself or the physical or emotional safety of others, the Dean of Student Experience or designee may notify the parents of dependent students.

-- If as a result of violating the Student Code of Conduct the dependent student is suspended or expelled the Dean of Students may contact the student’s parents.
+- If as a result of violating the Student Code of Conduct the dependent student is suspended or expelled the Dean of Student Experience may contact the student’s parents.

 We encourage students to speak with their parents and believe that as adults students should take responsibility for initiating the conversation.